mjungmath/sagetex-notebook/README.md

 ## Disclaimer

 This is mostly hard-coded, and I do not intend to update this repo.
-Expect instabilities.
+Expect instabilities and bugs.

 ## License